kneelinghorse/semantic-ds-toolkit/README.md

 - Clean, extensible architecture

 ### **Clear Path Forward**
-We know exactly what to build next based on the spec v3.5 and research:
+We have some ideas on what to build next from early users and research:
 - Real semantic inference engine
 - SQL generation for major warehouses
 - Performance optimization with SIMD/vectorization